yii-tools/forms/docs/component/field.md

 </div>
 ```

-## Input template
+## Valid class

-It Allows you to flexibly customize the order of the input elements.
-The template is a string that has the names of the elements of the input separated by break lines.
+It Allows you to add a class to the field when the field is valid.

-For example, the following code for change the order of the input elements.
+The following code shows how to create a field with a custom class when the field is valid.

 ```php
 <?php